 Because data transmission btw the client or server is in the Full Duplex communication Model.
 It means Bidirectional communication so we can also be called it the Bidirectional Model.

-So all of this we discuss in this video, which is given below.
+So all of this discussion in this video is given below.